data-miner00/notes/content/articles/general/host-minecraft-server-locally.md

   - minecraft
   - server
   - ngrok
-  - friends
-updatedAt: 2024-03-26T20:17:10.163Z
+updatedAt: 2024-05-23T13:00:19.507Z
 createdAt: 2023-02-06T13:40:58.648Z
 ---

 Hosting a Minecraft server can be expensive for casual players.
-Free services like Athernos are lacklustre as they can lag the hell out of you whenever they please.
-Moreover, the saved files are not secured as you might find out that your endearing Minecraft world has been _erased_ entirely from your account, from the hard disk of the server and have no other ways to recover.
-All the painstaking effort, years of grinding and sanity put into it gets obliterated.
+Free services like Athernos are laggy at times.
+Moreover, the saved files might get lost on the server entirely.
+All the painstaking effort to the world has gone in vain.
+Hence, it is imperative for us to self-host the server ourselves.

 <!--more-->

-The only solution to all these ordeal is to host one yourself.
-This article will provide the only guidance you need to do just that and I can guarantee it won't disappoints.

 ## Requirements